 Do regular check-ups on your plants

-Keep fresh fruit, vegetables and cut flowers away from your plants
+If your worried you can also try to keep fresh fruits, herbs, vegetables and cut flowers away from your plants

 QUESTIONS ABOUT THRIPS

 WHAT DO THEY EAT?
-Their main food is plant sap, which they feast on by puncturing the leaf and sucking up its contents.
+The kinds of thrips that damage your house plants feed mostly on plant sap and the pollen from flowers.
+They feed on the sap by puncturing the surface of the leaf and sucking up the content of the cells.
 This is why you often find silvery or bronze-colored scars on leaves where the thrips have been.
-They also eat pollen from the flowers.